-George MORTIMER, Kirkcaldy YMCA, Edinburgh Eastern Harriers, Edinburgh AC
+Gerry MORTIMER, Kirkcaldy YMCA, Edinburgh Eastern Harriers, Edinburgh AC

-George started his athletic career with Kirkcaldy YMCA for whom he ran in all the major championships although he seemed to prefer the road surfaces.
+Gerry (pictured below, number 24) started his athletic career with Kirkcaldy YMCA for whom he ran in all the major championships although he seemed to prefer the road surfaces.
 He ran in 5 Edinburgh to Glasgow races for them and one for Edinburgh Eastern Harriers, without ever dropping a place.
 Kenny’s Dad.

 Kenneth R. MORTIMER (10.08.60) Edinburgh University, Edinburgh AC